When it comes to selling a house in Texas, homeowners may consider selling a home "as is."

 In this article, the professionals at Texas Horizons Law Group will explain what it means to sell a house “as is” in Texas, the steps involved in the process, and the pros and cons of this approach.

-The concept of an as-is sale refers to the fact that the property is offered for sale in its current condition, without any repairs, upgrades, or modifications on the part of the seller.
-When a buyer purchases a home as is, they agree to accept the property with all its flaws, whether they’re visible or hidden.
+The concept of an as-is sale refers to the fact that the property is offered for sale in its current condition without any repairs, upgrades, or modifications on the seller's part.
+When a buyer purchases a home “as is,” they agree to accept the property with all its flaws, whether they’re visible or hidden.

-It’s important to note that selling a house as is doesn’t exempt the seller from their legal obligations to disclose known defects or issues with the property.
+It’s important to note that selling a house “as is” doesn’t exempt the seller from their legal obligation to disclose known defects or issues with the property.
 Texas Property Code requires sellers to provide a detailed disclosure form outlining any known problems with the home, such as structural issues, plumbing defects, or electrical malfunctions.

-The pro of an “as is” sale is that the Seller is not required to make any additional repairs and is not liable for defects unknown to seller assuming seller did not make any false or misleading statements to the buyer.
-The con is that the buyer may want repairs to be made and be able to rely upon the seller’s representation that the repairs were properly made to the house.
+The pros of an as-is sale are that the seller is not required to make any additional repairs and is not liable for unknown defects, assuming they did not make any false or misleading statements to the buyer.
+The cons are that the buyer may want repairs made and can’t rely upon the seller’s representation that the repairs were properly made to the house.

 Selling a property in its current condition involves a few extra considerations compared to a traditional home sale.
 Here are the steps required to navigate the process with confidence.